HomeAboutWorkServicesPluginsBlogContactstart_a_build

 The Build

-Built a content-driven platform on Astro with Supabase handling member data and event RSVPs.
-Integrated SendGrid for transactional email and newsletter campaigns — the action-alert template can be personalized with the member’s name and nearest port.
-The site serves as both a public-facing advocacy tool and a private member hub.
+A content-driven platform on Astro with Supabase handling member data and event RSVPs, plus SendGrid for transactional email and newsletter campaigns.
+The action-alert template personalizes with the member’s name and nearest port.
+One site, two jobs: public-facing advocacy out front, private member hub behind login.

 The Result

-S.A.F.E. now has a professional online presence that lends credibility to their conservation work.
-Newsletter open rates are 3x industry average (47% open, 12% click on the most recent campaign versus MailChimp’s ~15%/2% nonprofit benchmarks).
-Event registration is streamlined — the last fisheries hearing filled its bus seats in under 48 hours.
+A professional online presence that lends credibility to the conservation work.
+Newsletter open rates are about 3x industry average (47% open, 12% click on the most recent campaign versus MailChimp’s ~15%/2% nonprofit benchmarks).
+Event registration is faster, too, the last fisheries hearing filled its bus seats in under 48 hours.
 Board members report that regulatory agencies now acknowledge their comment letters faster, and local press have quoted the site’s position papers directly.

-The organization’s voice reaches further than ever, and the board spends less time on tech plumbing and more time on the actual conservation fight.
+The board spends less time on tech plumbing and more time on the actual conservation fight.